 - Outsource when you need it.
 Some businesses outsource other businesses when they need design work, IT services, or photography.
 Outsourcing businesses aren’t hard to come by, either.
 For example, there are at least 140,000 photographers, including freelancers, working in the United States.
 Don’t be afraid to reach out and seek help from other freelancers and businesses when you need skills or technology that would be cheaper to outsource than to obtain yourself.
 You can even outsource invoice factoring, which can advance up to 90% of a customer’s invoice to you to help keep your finances balanced.

 - Embrace failure.
 Many small businesses and entrepreneurs experience failure.
+For example, only 10% of people report that sales calls provide enough value to warrant the time spent on them.
 But if you let that failure get to you, you run the risk of it setting you back and hurting your business even more.
 Failure is an important part of success.
 When you learn from your mistakes, you can take what you’ve learned and be more productive toward reaching your goals.

 It’s a new year, which means there’s a new chance for your business to get started on the path to success.
 By following the strategies above and taking new risks, you can stay on top of your game as an entrepreneur in 2020.